TobitSoftware/chayns-toolkit/README.md

 ```

 > Small images (< 8 KB) will be inlined into the JavaScript code with data-urls
-> and therefore won't appear as files next to your bundled code.
-This improves
+> and therefore won't appear as files in your output.
+This improves loading
-> loading times of small images.
+> times.
+When single-file mode is activated, all images will be inlined.

 #### SVG Support